piezosystemjena/nv200-python-lib/doc/waveform_generator.rst

 can be freely defined by up to 1024 samples.

-The following example demonstrates how to use the :mod:`nv200.waveform_generator` module with the `DeviceClient` from the `nv200.device_interface`.
+The following example demonstrates how to use the :mod:`nv200.waveform_generator` module with the `NV200Device` from the `nv200.nv200_device`.
 It covers setting up the `WaveformGenerator`, generating a sine wave, and starting the waveform generator.

 .. code-block:: python

    import asyncio
+   from nv200.nv200_device import NV200Device
-   from nv200.device_interface import DeviceClient from nv200.transport_protocols import TelnetProtocol from nv200.waveform_generator import WaveformGenerator
+   from nv200.telnet_protocol import TelnetProtocol from nv200.waveform_generator import WaveformGenerator

    async def waveform_generator_test():
       # Create the device client using Telnet protocol
       transport = TelnetProtocol(MAC="00:80:A3:79:C6:18")
-      client = DeviceClient(transport)
+      device = NV200Device(transport)
-      await client.connect()
+      await device.connect()

-      # Initialize the waveform generator with the device client
+      # Initialize the waveform generator with the NV200 device
-      waveform_generator = WaveformGenerator(client)
+      waveform_generator = WaveformGenerator(device)

       # Generate a sine wave with a frequency of 1 Hz, low level of 0, and high level of 80 µm
       sine = waveform_generator.generate_sine_wave(freq_hz=1, low_level=0, high_level=80)